basillicus/traincraft/README.md

-`TrainCraft`  automatizes the process of generating Datasets for training Machine Learning potentials.
+`TrainCraft`  automates the process of generating Datasets for training Machine Learning potentials.
 At the moment it generates randomly filled carbon nanotubes with small molecules, it generates a set of geometries either sampled from a MD (run with DFTTB via tblite) or rattled using HiPhive and calculates the DFT energies and forces of each sampled geometry.

 Simple scripts are also provided to collect the final geometries in an .extxyz file or to generate an ASE database.